 Underestimating often leads to credit card use or deferred repairs.
 Both options increase long-term costs and stress.
 A realistic plan protects your financial flexibility.

-Maintenance planning is not about pessimism; it is about control.
+Maintenance planning is not about pessimism, it is about control.
+A clear plan turns homeownership into a steady, manageable investment.
+Rather than a series of costly emergencies.
 When buyers account for upkeep early, they gain confidence in their purchase and avoid financial surprises.
-A clear plan turns homeownership into a steady, manageable investment rather than a series of costly emergencies.